 - Arts Gowanus cultivates supportive artist-to-artist relationships through monthly networking and business meetings, a workshop series, and artistic collaborations.

-- Arts Gowanus connects artists to the greater Gowanus community through art events, business-artist collaborations, and community service.
+- Arts Gowanus connects artists to the greater Gowanus community through art events, business-artist collaborations, and community service in Brooklyn.

-- Arts Gowanus connects the world to the Gowanus community by organizing events to promote the arts in Gowanus.
+- Arts Gowanus connects the world to the Gowanus community by organizing events to promote the arts in Gowanus, Brooklyn.

 Arts Gowanus is a 501(c)(3) non-profit organization.
 Support for our work comes from individuals, businesses, government, and foundations.
 Join this amazing group of financial supporters, investing in the future of the arts and of Gowanus.